hughbrien/HelloWorldMaven/README.md

 - - I  [forked the project](https://github.com/hughbrien/HelloWorldMaven) so I could track all the [changes](https://github.com/hughbrien/HelloWorldMaven/commits/master)
 - The job then executes a series of /bin/sh scripts
 - Generates a json file
-- Parse the generated file to access specifc parameters for the maven build
+- Parses the generated file to access specific parameters for the maven build
-- Calls mvn with the appropriate parameters.
+- Calls mvn with build parameters.

 # Notes on Assisting Customers
-- When receiving this kind of request for he is a good idea to ensure that the
+- Here are some good tips
 - Ensure your code / project  will compile correctly in a local environment
-- mvn clean compile test deploy all work correctly.
-- It is also a good idea to "mirror" your environment with the customer environments.
+- If possible, it can be a good idea to "mirror" your environment with the customer environments.
+Especially for complex problems.
-- - You don't have to do this everytime.
-Sometimes you can see the typos or errors right away
 - Ensure all the commands invoked by your Jenkins agent/runtime have access to the specific runtimes.
 For example install jq and solar scanner